When my daughter was teeny, one of the things I couldn’t wrap my head around was how I would feed baby when traveling with her.

 We were traveling to Cuba where the tap water is potable but they do recommend bottled for more than just brushing your teeth…

-Because I am a freak, I still sterilized my daughter’s bottles even though she was already 11mos and down to just two bottles of formula per day.
-I purposely waited until she was finished nursing before we traveled, which was mostly due to my post-partum body issues more than nursing in public hangups.
+Because I was a worrier, I still sterilized my daughter’s bottles even though she was already 11mos and down to just two bottles of formula per day.
+I purposely waited until she was finished nursing before we traveled.
+That was mostly due to my post-partum body issues more than nursing in public hangups.
 I learned with Bub that an exclusively breastfeeding infant is the easiest kind of baby to travel with, but you would never have convinced me of that as a first time mom.

 But I digress…